midtown-ai/wwww/docs/glossary/i.md

 ## Imputation

  A way to deal with missing/incomplete data.
 Instead of eliminating the data point, insert the average or another value to use the other attributes of the samples.
+ <!> beware if you draw conclusion on imputed data!!

+ Imputed data increases uncertainty in the result.
+The question is how much?
+5%, 10%, 50% ?

  See also [I], [Data Point]